A review of John Chrysostom’s works as it relates to the Christian doctrine of tongues.

 This is a leading statement by those of the cessationist movement who believe the supernatural era was completed at the founding of the Church.
 This belief concludes that the miracle of tongues did not perpetuate itself after this.
 Therefore, it is not necessary to trace the definition, or evolution of the doctrine of tongues because anything defined after the first century is based on a false supposition.

-The one who captivated this doctrine for centuries was Gregory Nazianzus.
-His technical approach can be traced in Christian literature for well over a thousand-years.
-He did not address whether tongues ceased or perpetuated, he solely concentrated on the mechanics on how this miracle operated at Pentecost.
+The one who captivated this doctrine for centuries was Gregory Nazianzus which had no reference to cessation at all.
+His technical approach can be traced in Christian literature for well over nine-hundred years.10 He did not address whether tongues ceased or perpetuated, he solely concentrated on the mechanics on how this miracle operated at Pentecost.

 For more information on Gregory Nazianzus on the doctrine of tongues, see, Gregory Nazianzus on the doctrine of Tongues Intro.

 The earliest that Chrysostom’s name prominently recirculated after the fourth century in connection with miracles and the doctrine of tongues was by the English Church historian, Conyers Middleton, who wrote the controversial and game-changing 1749 work, Divine Inquiry.
 Middleton outlined that signs and miracles have not occurred since the time of the apostles.
 It was written both as an antidote against the excesses of Christian mysticism during his time and the establishment of the Protestant identity separate from the Roman Catholic authority.
-His scant reference to Chrysostom in the above work, along with more details found in, An Essay on the Gift of Tongues,10 gained attraction to Chrysostom’s thoughts on the subject after a long slumber.
+His scant reference to Chrysostom in the above work, along with more details found in, An Essay on the Gift of Tongues,11 gained attraction to Chrysostom’s thoughts.
 The concept became a stolid symbol for the conservative protestant identity in 1918, when the last theological leader of a united Princeton Seminary, B.B.
-Warfield, published, Counterfeit Miracles.11 Warfield utilized Chrysostom as a champion of that cause.
+Warfield, published, Counterfeit Miracles.12 Warfield utilized Chrysostom as a champion of that cause.
 The golden mouth preacher found a prominent proponent which renewed an interest in his works within the western world.
 The theological idea of cessation grew prominent in many theological circles and today is known as cessationism.

 Chrysostom demonstrates a cautionary approach to miracles.
 His response reflects a man who lived a very ascetic and restrictive lifestyle.
 The goal of every Christian’s life was not the outward activity such as healings or miracles, but the purity and selflessness of the inner soul.
 He very much minimized individualism and espoused corporate good.
 This can be gleaned from his writing found in his Homilies in Matthew 9:32;